Supplementary resources for high school students

 Richard Epstein on Property Rights and Drug Patents.
-Podcast on EconTalk
+EconTalk podcast episode, February 2007.

 Richard Epstein of the University of Chicago and Stanford University’s Hoover Institution talks about property rights, drug patents, the FDA, and the ideas in his latest book, Overdose: How Excessive Government Regulation Stifles Pharmaceutical Innovation from Yale University Press….

-The Struggle Over Intellectual Property, by Declan McCullagh on Econlib
+The Struggle Over Intellectual Property, by Declan McCullagh on Econlib, August 6, 2001.

 It’s a high-stakes tussle between technology and the law, highlighted by tens of millions of file traders thumbing their noses at legal restrictions.
 True, Napster’s court imbroglio may have cost it a third of its users….